BatolG/AI-Task-3/README.md

+# This task is about install and run the robot arm pakeage on ROS system

 # arduino_robot_arm
 ROS packages that can be used to plan and execute motion trajectories for a robot arm in simulation and real-life.